spletna-postaja/translatable/README.md

 ## Translations as a relation

-Sometimes you may wish to retrieve all translations of a model.
-Luckily the package implements a ``hasMany`` relation which will help us do just that:
+Sometimes you may wish to retrieve all translations of a certain model.
+Luckily the package implements a ``hasMany`` relation which will help you do just that:

 ```php
 $user = $user->first();